joinpursuit/AC_4_Web/units/react/projects/insta/insta.md

 Use the [Dimensions](https://chrome.google.com/webstore/detail/dimensions/baocaagndhipibgklemoalmkljaimfdj?hl=en) Chrome extension to measure the height and width of different parts of the page, and proportion your interface accordingly.
 Here are a few other specifications:

-* While the app does not have to be mobile-friendly, it does have to support different laptop screen sizes and pixel densities.
+* While the app does not have to be mobile-friendly, it does have to support **different laptop screen sizes and pixel densities**.
 That means that whenever possible you should avoid using fixed pixel-precise widths for elements on the page that appear to adjust when you change the size of your window.
-Make use of whatever you need to accomplish this - I recommend using Flexbox and using percentages instead of pixel-based sizing whenever possible.
+Make use of whatever you need to accomplish this - I recommend using **Flexbox** and using **percentages** instead of pixel-based sizing whenever possible.

-* Your color scheme can be whatever you want - you don't have to use the classic blue-black-white of Insta.
+* Your **color scheme** can be whatever you want - you don't have to use the classic blue-black-white of Insta.
 Get creative!

-* Icons.
+* **Icons**.
 If you are handy with Photoshop, this may not apply to you.
 If you aren't, there are many generators online that help you create serviceable icons.
 Here's an [example](https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html#foreground.type=clipart&foreground.clipart=android&foreground.space.trim=1&foreground.space.pad=0.25&foreColor=rgba(96%2C%20125%2C%20139%2C%200)&backColor=rgb(68%2C%20138%2C%20255)&crop=0&backgroundShape=square&effects=none&name=ic_launcher).

 ## Schedule

 We will be keeping track of your progress throughout this process.
-Generally, your project should be broken out into three phases:
+Generally, your project should be broken out into **three phases**:

-* Day 1: Group role delegation, conceptualization, planning, and starting work.
+* **Day 1**: Group role delegation, conceptualization, planning, and starting work.
-* Next few days: Work on the project.
+* **Next few days**: Work on the project.
 Every day, check in with your group to see where everyone is/what needs doing.
 The day before it is due, put your heads together and think of a good (short) way to present your work.
-* Final day: Present your work to the class.
+* **Final day**: Present your work to the class.
 Receive adulation.
 Profit.

 ## Bonuses